English – Writing

 Writing

-When planning Writing lessons, teachers use the Power of Reading scheme as a starting point and make links to other areas of the curriculum to ensure that cross curricular links provide further context for learning.
-Teaching blocks focus on fiction, non-fiction or poetry, in line with the 2014 National Curriculum and comprehension, grammar and writing are embedded in lessons.
-Lessons sequences themselves build progressively towards an extended piece of writing.
+When planning writing lessons, teachers often make links to other areas of the curriculum to ensure that cross curricular links provide further context for learning.
+Topics are chosen to ensure they are relevant and exciting to the children, and we aim to give children as much choice as we can during the final writing outcome.
+Teaching blocks focus on fiction, non-fiction and poetry, in line with the 2014 National Curriculum.
+The lessons themselves build progressively towards an extended piece of writing.

-Grammar and punctuation knowledge and skills are taught through English lessons as much as possible.
+Grammar and punctuation are taught through English lessons as much as possible.
 Teachers plan to teach the required skills through the genres of writing that they are teaching, linking it to the genre to make it more connected with the intended writing outcome.
-Teachers sometimes focus on particular grammar and punctuation skills as stand alone lessons, if they feel that the class need additional lessons to embed and develop their understanding or to consolidate skills.

 Feedback and marking are completed, where possible, within the lesson, giving the children instant, clear and direct feedback.
 All marking and feedback are given in line with our marking and feedback policy.